standardgalactic/zet/_papers/ASPSE_01.md

     weave the components together to achieve reasonable performance.
     <p>
-    Component composition with Knit thus acts like aspect weaving: component interfaces determine the \textquotedblleft join points\textquotedblright  for weaving, while components (some of which may be automatically generated) implement aspects.
+    Component composition with Knit thus acts like aspect weaving: component interfaces determine the ``join points'' for weaving, while components (some of which may be automatically generated) implement aspects.
 Knit is not limited to the construction of low-level software, and to the degree that a set of components exposes fine-grained relationships, Knit provides the benefits